+Screen Alert Description

-Screen alert Description Omnipod 5 App: Feb 10, 9:41 pm Missing Sensor Values Why it occurs: The Pod has not received sensor glucose values for more than one hour.
-The system will continue to operate in Automated Mode: Limited State until sensor glucose values are received or until you switch to Manual Mode.
-Sensor glucose values have not been received for more than 1 hour.
-OK Pod sound: 3-beep tone Repeats every 60 minutes Controller sound and vibration: 3-second tone 3-second vibration Vibration and tone repeat every 15 minutes until acknowledged If sensor glucose values have still not been received after 60 minutes, a new notification will be generated Omnipod 5 Notifications 12:25 PM ~ Missing Sensor Glucose Values More than 1 hr without sensor glucose values What to do:➤ Tap OK to acknowledge the alert.
+Omnipod 5 App: Feb 10, 9:41 pm Missing Sensor Values Why it occurs: The Pod has not received sensor glucose values for more than one hour.
+The system will continue to operate in Automated Mode: Limited state until sensor glucose values are received or until you switch to Manual Mode.

+Pod sound:

+Sensor glucose values have not been received for more than 1 hour. • 3 beep tone

+ок • Repeats every 60 minutes

+Controller/Smartphone sound and vibration:

+• 3 second tone

+• 3 second vibration

+Vibration and tone repeat every 15 minutes until acknowledged.

+If sensor glucose values have still not been received after 60 minutes, a new notification will be generated.

+Lock Screen: What to do:

+Ornnipod 5 Notifications 12:25 PM ~ Missing Sensor Glucose Values More than 1 hr without sensor glucose values > Tap OK to acknowledge the alert.

-For more information about Automated Mode: Limited State, see "21.5 About Automated Mode: Limited" on page 312.
+For more information about Automated Mode: Limited state, see "21.5.
+About Automated Mode: Limited" on page 308.

 If you use a Dexcom Sensor, check your Dexcom App to see if there are sensor glucose values present or if the cause of the loss of communication is related to the Sensor.
-Examples to look for within the Dexcom App include Sensor error/expiry, Transmitter error/ expiry, Sensor warm-up or signal loss alert.
+Examples to look for within the Dexcom App include Sensor error/expiration, Transmitter error/expiration, Sensor warm-up, or signal loss alert.

 If the Dexcom App is receiving sensor glucose values, there may be a temporary communication issue between your Pod and the Dexcom Sensor.
-You may decide to switch to Manual Mode or wait for a sensor glucose values to be received while in Automated Mode: Limited State.
-If this is happening often, check to see if the Pod and Sensor are located on your body at least 8 cm (3 inches) apart and within the line of sight.
-If not, when you remove one, position the new one so that your Pod and Sensor are within the line of sight of one another.
+You may decide to switch to Manual Mode or wait for a sensor glucose values to be received while in Automated Mode: Limited state.
+If this is happening often, check to see if the Pod and Sensor are located on your body at least 3 inches (8 cm) apart and within line of sight.
+If not, when you remove one, position the new one so that your Pod and Sensor are within line of sight to one another.

-For information about your Dexcom App, refer to your Dexcom CGM System instructions for use.
+For information about your Dexcom App, refer to your Dexcom CGM System Instructions for Use.